ShawnLDonahue/ShawnLDonahue.github.io/_posts/2025-01-25-OpenScap-STIG.md

 Before I get get started it's important to note that I in fact, didn't even know they were tools.

-So, like any good knowledge worker, I set off to learn (and avoid horrors of willfull ignorance.)
+So, like any good knowledge worker, I set off to learn (and avoid the horrors of willful ignorance.)

 ### Fun note - I am writing this live as I go.
 I write my articles in VS Code so I can upload them directly to my GitHub repo - which means no autofill and no spell-checking.